Pastkar/xamarin_sample_healthy_project/README.md

-This project is part of a real project
+This project is part of the real project

 Screenshots of the finished project: